nomnom88/marviq-spring-testing/Workbooks/Exercise 3 - Captors.md

 If we look in our Captor package we can see our Service uses a Client instance as a dependency.

-If we want to know the value passed to it we can simply use a Mock or a Spy and an argument Captor.
+If we want to know the value passed to it we can simply use a Mock/Spy and an argument Captor.

 In our case we want to capture the _Request_ given to the client so that we can make assertions on its state.

 ```java
 public void sendRequest(final String message) {